 In my work, regardless of my role, I like to enable teams to do their best work.
 I do a mixture of technical and non-technical work, and I love the sorts of projects where I get to work with things like geospatial technologies, IoT, etc.

-In 2022 I’m experimenting working a four day week by doing 4x10hr days Mon-Thu and taking Fri off.
-It started as an experiment, but I found it to work well with my schedule, and I enjoyed this way of working and the extra long weekends more than make up for the slightly longer work days.
+Since the start of 2022 I’ve been working a four-day week by doing 4x10hr days Mon-Thu and taking Fri off.
+It started as an experiment, but I found it to work well with my schedule, and I enjoyed this way of working.
+The extra-long weekends more than make up for the slightly longer workdays.
 I’m generally not working Fridays but I’m absolutely happy to be flexible if there’s a meeting or something that requires my participation on a Friday.
 Each day I try to take out time away from my desk for lunch, usually sometime between 12-1pm.

 Communicating with me

-My preferred commis is via Slack for messaging, video and calls.
-I’m almost always connected on Slack, and have it on my phone too.
+My preferred communication medium is via Slack for messaging, video and calls.
+I’m almost always connected on Slack and have it on my phone too.
 I mute notifications when I’m not working so don’t worry about sending me a Slack message outside of normal hours.

 How I work